ryanyangtw/Precourse/README.md

-This repository is built for precourse assigmnent!
+This repository is built for precourse assignment!